VoronDesign/VoronUsers/printer_mods/Maker Technologies/Decontaminator_Purge_Bucket_&_Nozzle_ScrubberV2/README.md

 <div style="text-align: right"><sub>A Team Dropbear Production</sub></div>
 <img align="right" width="100" height="100" src="Images/db.png">

-# Decontaminator Purge Bucket & Nozzle Scrubber
+# Decontaminator Purge Bucket & Nozzle Scrubber V2

+I have decided to take on this project!
+I hope to add support for the kinematic bed mount for the V2 and VT soon.
+In the meantime, feel free to send me other suggestions regarding the project that would like to see.
+HMU on Discord!

+-Dom Dell Computer#0675

 This is a removable purge bucket with a nozzle scrubber.
 It is compatible with Voron 1.8 and Voron 2 printers (v2.4, v2.2 and v2.1).
 I noticed that the current nozzle scrubber design of the Voron was not very effective at containing filament debris and bits.